-/ Design reclamation of exposed coal refuse and mine spoil
+Design reclamation of exposed coal refuse and mine spoil

-" A significant aspect of reclaiming historical coal mines involves remediating exposed coal refuse and mine spoil.
-These waste piles can have a wide range of impacts on the surrounding public and the environment.
-RESPEC will develop regrade and revegetation designs to reclaim these areas to pre-mining conditions.
-This will involve proper cleanup and containment of the refuse and spoil, as well as the implementation of appropriate water management systems and coverage of exposed waste material.
+" A major aspect of the reclamation of historical coal mines is the remediation of exposed coal refuse and mine spoil.
+These waste piles can have a wide range of effects on the surrounding public and environment.
+RESPEC will develop regrade and revegetation designs to reclaim these areas to pre-mining activity conditions.
+This will include effective cleanup and containment of the refuse and spoil in addition to implementation of appropriate water management systems and coverage of exposed waste material.